-The Biden administration has extended student loan forbearance (a pause on the requirement to make payments on your federal student loans) through May 1, 2022.
-Federal student loan borrowers do not have to make payments until May 2, 2022.
-Monthly payments for most federal student loans have been on pause since March 2020 due to the coronavirus pandemic.
+The Biden administration has extended student loan forbearance (a pause on the requirement to make payments on your federal student loans) through August 31, 2022.
+Federal student loan borrowers do not have to make payments until September 1, 2022; no interest will accrue, and this time will count toward Public Service Loan Forgiveness.

 Yes, and now is the time to act – February will be here before you know it!
 This year has been financially tough on many people, but the good news is that options exist to make your student loan payments more affordable.
 Income-driven repayment plans are based on your income and your family size.
 If you are not making much money – and especially if you have lost your job or experienced a decrease in income during the pandemic – you can even lower your payments to ZERO.